kevoneil/tokyoincode.github.io/_posts/2015-09-27-learning-about-node-streams.md

 The purpose of this blog post is to explain what a stream is in the simplest way possible.
 There are already many articles and videos online about this topic;
-however, I wanted to explain it in the simplest way possible.
+however, I wanted to explain it in the simplest way that I could.
-This is how I would explain Node, or UNIX, streams to a five year old.
+This is how I would explain Node streams to a five year old.

 **ELI5**: In essence, a stream connects programs together.
 Streams can be read and written to.
 These programs are small and specialized to do a single thing.